MWehning/VR-Shield-Unity/README.md

 # Installation:

-1.  clone the game object into your -missing- folder
+1.  clone the required assets(5 scripts) into your projects /Assets/ folder
 2.  boot Unity.
+3. Create an empty game object called "PortManager"
-3.  drag and drop the folder into your scene.
+4.  drag and drop the script "Port Manager" into that object
-4. Switch from ... to ...(Thing to make ports work)
+5. File->Build Settings->Player Settings...->Configuration->Player->Api Compatibility Level: Set to ".NET Framework" (Not .NET Standard 2.x)
-5. Save your project
+6. Save your project
-6. Congratulation, the SDK is installed now
+7. Congratulation, the SDK is installed now

 # Device Management:

-- To manage and create MCU Board or individual sensors click on the "Ports Manager" game object and use the dropdown menus.
+- To manage and create MCU boards or individual sensors click on the "Ports Manager" game object and use the dropdown menus.
 - Each board is adressed by a number between 00 and 99
 - Each sensor is adressed by the type(specified by three capital letters) and a number between 00 and 03(e.g. MPU01)
 - Additionally custom designations can be assigned to that fixed adress for both the board and sensors